diefenbach/django-lfs/docs/user/html/static_block.rst

 Overview
 ========

-* A static block is a piece of HTML which can be reused by several content objects like the shop, a category or a product.
+* A static block is a piece of HTML which can be reused from several content objects like the shop, a category or a product.

 .. image:: /images/static_blocks.*